Saturday, March 3, 2018, 1:00-4:00 p.m.SOLD OUT

 About the Instructor

-Larry Swanson, LMP, has taught couples massage and partner massage classes since 2003.
+Larry Swanson, LMT, has taught couples massage and partner massage classes since 2003.
 He has practiced massage professionally since 1999.
-A graduate of the Brian Utting School of Massage’s rigorous 1,000-hour professional licensing program, he has subsequently completed over 700 hours of continuing education courses.
+A graduate of the Brian Utting School of Massage’s rigorous 1,000-hour professional licensing program, he has subsequently completed more than 850 hours of continuing education courses.
 In addition to his massage training and experience, he worked in educational publishing for 12 years and has studied tai chi since 1989.
-He also publishes information on office fitness and workplace health for stressed-out desk workers and speaks on office fitness at conferences and other events.

 Backed by Research